 Clara is also a founding member of the Tobias Quartet along with Oliver Neubauer, Samuel Rosenthal, and Sterling Elliott.
 The Tobias Quartet was the ensemble in residence at Music From Angel Fire for two summers, where they traveled around northern New Mexico presenting educational programs to K-12 students and sharing musical topics in a fun and accessible way.

-Born on 9/11/2001, Clara can be heard as the voice of the audio guide at the 9/11 Memorial & Museum along with Robert deNiro, available as a free app for download at the App Store.
+Born on 9/11/2001, Clara can be heard as the voice of the audio guide at the National September 11 Memorial & Museum along with Robert deNiro, available as a free app for download at the App Store.
 Her writing has been published in “Faces of Hope: Babies Born on 9/11”, and she has been the feature of interviews on TV Globo and CBS Sports (watch here), speaking and playing violin.
+This fall, she will perform at the National September 11 Memorial & Museum in remembrance of the victims and legacy of 9/11 on its 25th anniversary.